 Tie a diagonal (from left top to right bottom) Hitch of 6-10 Double Half Hitches.
 For a second diagonal Hitch (the lower one) use the most left thread as a base thread.
 After completing a whole row, make a Double Half Hitch with the 1st base thread on the 2nd base cord.
 Then repeat the diagonal Hitches, but this time - from right top to left bottom.

 Here is the Vertical Petals pattern.
-There is a 8-threads version of the pattern, but you can use 6, 8, 10 threads etc. This narrow design can be used to make Macrame belt, Macrame bracelet, or as an edge for some bigger Macrame piece, like Macrame Hammock.
+There is a 8-threads version of the pattern, but you can use 6 and more threads.
+This narrow design can be used to make Macrame belt, Macrame bracelet, or as an edge for some bigger Macrame piece, like Macrame Hammock.

 Take the 5th thread, direct it to the left, and using it as a base cord, make 4 Double Half Hitches.